surister/queryzen/queryzen-docs/docs/tutorials/python/creating_a_zen.md

 ## Specifying a version

-By default, the backend automatically handles Zen versioning; nonetheless you can specify a version:
+By default, the backend automatically handles Zen versioning; nonetheless, you can specify a version:

 ```python